ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/SDN.md

 ### Endpoint Groups

-The **Endpoint Groups** tab contains list of all endpoint groups, tenant name and application they belong to.
-If they are members of Preferred group, how many contracts are associated with them and list of all their subnets.
+The **Endpoint Groups** tab contains a list of all endpoint groups, tenant name and application they belong to.
+If they are members of the Preferred group, how many contracts are associated with them and list of all their subnets.

 By selecting a number in the `Contracts` column, you will be redirected to the **Endpoint Groups - Contracts** tab with a filter applied to show this endpoint group.